UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/3_loops_conditionals_scripting.md

 condition by using `elif` and `else`.

 ***Activity***<br>
-Run the `conditional_multiple.sh` file on the command line and observed the output.
+Run the `conditionals_multiple.sh` file on the command line and observed the output.
 Once you are familiar with it, change the *integer* variable by doing the following:<br>
 a.
 Change *interger* from 1 to 2 and notice what happends.<br>
 b.
 Change *interger* from to to 3 and notice what happends.<br>
 c.
 Change *integer* from 3 to 32 and notice what happends.<br>